Courses

 • India's landmass covers 3.28 million sq. km, accounting for approximately 2.4% of the world's total geographical area.

-• In terms of landmass, India is regarded as the world's seventh largest country.
+• In terms of landmass, India is regarded as the world's seventh-largest country.

 • India has an area of about 15,200 square miles [15,200 km], and the length of the entire coastal area, including the Andaman and Nicobar Islands and Lakshadweep, is 7516.6 square miles.

-• In the northeast, north, and northwest, India is bounded by young fold mountains.
+• In the northeast, north, and northwest, India is bounded by Young Fold mountains.

 • It begins to move south at 22 ° latitude north and reaches the Indian Ocean, dividing it into two seas, the Arabian Sea to the west and the Bay.

-• Time near Standard Meridian of India, 82 ° 30, passing through Mirzapur, Uttar Pradesh, is considered the country's standard time.
+• Time near the Standard Meridian of India, 82 ° 30, passing through Mirzapur, Uttar Pradesh, is considered the country's standard time.

 • As one proceeds from south to north, the length of the day and night is influenced by the latitudinal extent.

-India and Her Relationship with World
+India and Her Relationship with the World

 • The trans-Indian Ocean routes link Western European countries with East Asian countries.
 No other country in the Indian Ocean has a coastline as long as India's.